Another data breach just moved up Google+’s date with death.

 It was announced in October that Google's killing off its much maligned answer to Facebook, Google+.
 While not surprising by itself, what did come as a surprise was the data breach that apparently served as the catalyst for Google to finally pull the plug on the platform.
 But now, Google has admitted that the platform suffered a second security breach.

 With this revelation comes news that Google+ will shut down in April 2019, instead of the original plan of August, and the API for the website will stop functioning in 90 days.
 Here's what you need to know.

 Why is Google+ shutting down?

 You see, Google+ users could grant access to their profile data to third-party apps - just like users could with Facebook and Twitter.
-Google+ users could even allow a third-party app to access the public information of friends.
-The Google+ bug that's been discovered and disclosed was located in the Google+ People API.
-And it allowed third-party apps to gain access to users' data that was private.
+They could even allow a third-party app to access the public information of friends.
+The breach consisted of a Google+ bug - located in the Google+ People API - that allowed third-party apps to gain access to users' private data.

 When will Google+ shut down?

 Google originally wanted to complete the sunsetting process for the consumer version of Google+ by August 2019, but that was moved up to April 2019 with the announcement of the second breach.